ARSHRM - Arkansas SHRM State Council

 • Significantly influences attitudes and perceptions of the organization by public or private officials in a position to support the organization’s missions and legislative goals.

-• Other considerations include community involvement, participation in Human Resource organizations and other organizations such as local Chamber of Commerce; impact of projects or activities.
+• Other considerations include community involvement, participation in Human Resource organizations and other organizations such as local Chamber of Commerce; impact of projects or activities

 • Other recognized outstanding legislative service for the organization, such as letter writing, action or information memos or letters to members, establishing a legislative network, writing or publishing articles concerning legislation of interest to members, arranging for legislators to be guests or speakers at meetings, etc.